VikkoMakesStuff/CSGTree/README.md

 - **Strict typing**: The module has been built with strict typing, which prevents mistakes caused by putting the wrong classes.

-- **An encoding-ready architecture:** Only numbers, tables, dictionaries and strings are stored in CSG trees, so they can be encoded in any format, including JSON.
+- **An encoding-ready architecture:** Only numbers, tables, dictionaries and strings are stored in CSG trees, so they can be saved on datastores and encoded into any format, including JSON.

 ## Documentation